 The first Australian Pan Pacific Scout Jamboree was held in Frankston from 27th December 1934 to 13th January 1935.
 This was the first international gathering of Scouts outside of the United Kingdom and the only Australian Jamboree attended by the founder of scouting, Lord Robert Baden-Powell.

 Frankston is home to the largest stage in Victoria outside Melbourne’s CBD.
 Opened on May 20 1995 by then Prime Minister, Paul Keating, the Frankston Arts Centre has an 800-seat theatre, two exhibition galleries and a 192-seat black box theatre.

 Cruden Farm is a small piece of country set amid suburbia.
 It has been an icon of the Frankston region for decades, and has been well preserved so it will continue to be for years to come.

 Frankston TV originally began as Australia’s first community driven YouTube network in 2011 and has evolved into a big success, with more than 250 videos uploaded.
 It was so successful, that it was turned into a weekly television show on Channel 31 on Sundays.

 Every year the Norfolk pine tree outside Frankston’s civic centre is adorned with more than 4000 globes as families turn out for one of the great Christmas events on Frankston’s calendar.

-Fresh brewed coffee is a must have for weekends away and Frankston is a must visit destination with great coffee haunts around the town.
-Here are a few to check out when heading down to this seaside township.
+Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula’s coffee haunts are second to none.
+Here are just a few to check out when you head down to this beautiful part of the world.

 36 Wells Street